 Generally, personal injury claims are not affected by the recession.
 However, workplace claims may reduce when there is a reduction in the level of economic activity.
 Injury claims are constantly subject to innovation and challenge – currently, whiplash claims are the subject of media scrutiny and it’s being debated whether whiplash exists as a condition.

 What sort of work will you be given as a trainee solicitor?

 Trainees are likely to assist a partner dealing with cases, and attend meetings with clients.
 They are given the opportunity to draft documents and prepare instructions to experts and barristers.

 Types of law practised

-SARAH CUNLIFFE is an associate in the personal injury mixed liability team at ACCESS LEGAL from SHOOSMITHS.
-She graduated with a degree in law from Nene College, now the University College of Northampton, in 1998.
+CHRISTOPHER MCKINNEY is a partner in the personal injury practice group at ACCESS LEGAL from SHOOSMITHS.
+He graduated from the University of Newcastle upon Tyne with a degree in law in 1981.